Left to Right; Jamie Murphey, Mike Osbourne, Chris Sargent, Bethany Sargent and Julie Platt

-Bethany Sargent is fundraising for Cerebral Palsy Sport
+Bethany Sargent is helping people with Cerebral Palsy

 On 26th June in Launceston’s Victorian Market, a special fund raising event for a charity called C P Sport took place.